 We all experience times of stress and difficulty in our lives that sometimes disrupt our sleep.
-Getting a good night’s sleep is critical to how you perform during the day and has an impact on both your physical and mental health.
-The good news is there are practical things you can do to improve the quality of your sleep, which will benefit your health, happiness, well-being, and performance.
+Getting a good night’s sleep is critical to how we perform during the day and has an impact on both our physical and mental health.
+The good news is that there are practical things we can do to improve the quality of our sleep, which will benefit our health, happiness, well-being and performance.
 Pleasant dreams!

 - Play the first settling practice, then read through the session content, which you can print off if that helps.